aryathemes/arya-license-manager/arya-license-manager/readme.txt

 * Create and manage Perpetual and On-demand software licenses
 * Limit the licenses per activations
 * Simple and Variable products are supported
-* Security credentials to authenticate and authorize your API requests

 == Installation ==